mauricechiodo/eim-case-studies/course/credit-scores/intro.md

 Due to this it is pretty important that they are calculated as accurately as possible.
 But what is an \textit{accurate} score?
 How do we verify this number and ensure it is reflecting the truth.

 No single credit score exists, but there are 3 main credit reference agencies used in the UK: Experian, Equifax and TransUnion (formerly Callcredit).
-[1]

-#References

-[1] Mikella Hurley and Julius Adebayo.
-Credit Scoring in the Era of Big Data. *Yale Journal of Law and Technology.* 18(1):148 - 216, 2017.